BioCosmo-world/website/content/event/20221108WomanGeYejing/index.md

 #   country: United States

 summary: Women in Science - Women's Identity
-abstract: 'Compared to traditional perceptions of women several decades ago, more and more women with independent thinking and idealism in today's society aspire to make achievements in their careers.
-However, faced with deeply rooted family role division concepts and invisible unfriendliness towards women in some job positions, how can we find our own direction and persist in it?'
+abstract: 'Faced with deeply rooted family role division concepts and invisible unfriendliness towards women in some job positions, how can we find our own direction and persist in it?'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.